 We believe you should be able to take clean drinking water for granted…so we don’t.
 Each year, we deliver an amazing amount of safe drinking water—over 640 million gallons—to 5,700 customers in five towns.
 To do this, we maintain over 100 miles of water pipes, 485 hydrants, 7 pump stations, 10 storage tanks and hundreds of valves throughout our service area.

-Your drinking water comes three groundwater wells on the west side of the Kennebec: Brookside, Triangle and South.
-Two wells at Sunrise Circle on the east side of the Kennebec River came online in September 2015 to supply the east side.
+Your drinking water comes from three groundwater wells on the west side of the Kennebec: Brookside, Triangle and South.
+Two wells at Sunrise Circle supply the east side of the Kennebec River.
 The additional two east side wells ensure continued drinking water availability in the event of a major chemical spill or other disruption on either side of the river.